SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 ### Integration of Large Language Models

-Recognizing the transformative potential of large language models, we transitioned to leveraging state-of-the-art architectures such as RoBERTa, Open AI, etc., and the powerful capabilities offered by these models to process and understand natural language data.
+Recognizing the transformative potential of large language models, we transitioned to leveraging state-of-the-art architectures such as RoBERTa, Open AI, etc., and the powerful capabilities these models offer to process and understand natural language data.

 By integrating BERT and CamemBERT into our application pipeline, we observed substantial improvements in performance across various metrics, including accuracy, precision, and recall.
 The model demonstrated a remarkable ability to understand context, discern subtle nuances, and generate accurate predictions, thereby elevating the overall efficacy of our application.